Chapter 10: The Artist

 “Stop your whining,” Stride responds.

-He picks Mane up and carries him over to the cocoon that Mane had dropped prior.
+He picks Mane up and carries him over to the cocoon that Mane had dropped earlier on.

 Just to be sure.